ilyassan/chat-app/README.md

-# Chat-App
+# Chat App

-Chat-App is a real-time chat application built using Node.js and several web technologies.
+Chat App is a real-time chat application built using Node.js and several web technologies.

+## Why Did I Build This?

+I wanted to apply my current knowledge to create an application that allows users to communicate with each other through real-time messages or voice calls.

+## Where Did the Idea Come From?

+The inspiration for this project came from wondering how applications like WhatsApp work.
+I decided to build a similar application to explore these concepts.

 ## Features